 When you inherit most personal property, the process is straightforward: A will or a court's decision will sort out the deceased’s estate and give you ownership of your inheritance.
 Things get a little more convoluted if you inherit real estate, because the deed that records ownership of the property must be modified to reflect that you’re the new owner.
 In most cases, the executor of the will or a representative from the probate court will issue a new deed that names you as the property’s new owner.

-Consult the original deed on the property to confirm that the property wasn’t jointly owned at the time of the deceased’s death.
+Before you can determine what steps you need to take, you should consult the original deed on the property to confirm that it wasn’t jointly owned at the time of the deceased’s death.
 If the property is jointly owned, the surviving owner owns the property in full, so you’ll need to confirm you’re able to inherit it.
-If the property wasn’t owned jointly, skip to Step 3.

 Determine the order of the joint owners’ deaths by examining their death certificates.
 If the person who you stand to inherit the property from died first, the property reverts to the other owner, so you’ll need to prove the order of succession to establish your claim as heir to the property.